 What Type of Glass is Used in A Glass Pool Fence?

-Think about what happens when you drop a water glass on the floor - it smashes into shards.
-This is highly dangerous as these sharp pieces can cut you and cause some serious damage.
+Think about what happens when you drop a water glass on the floor — it smashes into shards.
+This is highly dangerous as these sharp pieces can cut you and cause some severe damage.

 If it breaks, it crumbles but will usually remain in place.